toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
 * [classis](https://github.com/ginschel/classis) - An easy CLI for the terminal fans out there who want to access Open Assistant's API through the terminal or want to use the API in their own applications.
+* [floww](https://github.com/dagimg-dot/floww) - Streamline your workflow setup on Linux desktops, defining workspace layouts and application sets in simple configuration files and automate the process of switching workspaces and launching applications.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
 * [gtt](https://github.com/eeeXun/gtt) - Google Translate TUI (Originally), now supporting Apertium, Argos, Bing, ChatGPT, DeepL, DeepLX, Google, Reverso.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.